 The University of Adelaide Occupational and Environmental Health Laboratory (OEHL) was established in 1987 and was set up at its present site at the Thebarton research campus in 1997.

-The OEHL is a modern specialised facility and offers a range of laboratory services to industry, government and the community.
+The OEHL is a modern specialised facility and offers a range of field and laboratory services to industry, government and the community.